skellis46/slipbox/improvisation and the threshold of the self.md

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

-> The urge to transcend self-conscious selfhood is, as I have said, a principal appetite of the soul. – Huxley [-@huxley-1954-doors p.67]
+> The urge to transcend self-conscious selfhood is, as I have said, a principal appetite of the soul.

-## current index

-- [x] introducing the chapter
-- the specific kind of dancing (AM and its specific properties)
-- methods
-- experiences of the threshold
-- nda and agency / self / knowing
-	+ recognise but distinguish from work in expert performance and flow -- or cover that later on? "at first glance appears to have much in common with Montero, Gallagher"
-- movement bias / precision weighting -- getting into Gallagher here?
-- implications:
-	+ limits of phenomenology?
-	+ plea for specificity
+– Huxley [-@huxley-1954-doors p.67]

-## Introduction: locating the threshold
+## Introduction: dancing and being danced

 The alarm sounds.